Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 puts("Thanks for typing in a number!")
 ```

 * By using the *else* keyword, we create a second body that will run only if the above *if* test is false. *if* false then go to *else* then to end. *if true* then go straight to end.
-When *if* is true it always goes to the endof it’s body, skipping all the else or elsif statements.of it’s body, skipping all the else or elsif statements.of it’s body, skipping all the else or elsif statements.
+When *if* is true it always goes to the end of it’s body, skipping all the else or `elsif` statements.of it’s body, skipping all the else or `elsif` statements.of it’s body, skipping all the else or `elsif` statements.

 * *&&* and *||* are both *logical connectives*.
 In `if (x) && (y)` the if test will return true only when both x and y are true.
 We then move straight to the end of the body.
 In `if (x) || (y)` the *if* test returns true when either x or y are true.

 * About expressions in parentheses.
 Expressions in parentheses are one (object or argument?). ‘number == (7 || 13)’ does not read "Number is equal to 7 or 13".
 Instead, Ruby will compare ‘number’ to everything in the parentheses at once (similar to the order of operations, or PEMDAS?).
 In Ruby the || method works left to right, returning when it finds something that reads as true.
 In ‘(7 || 13) Ruby asks, is the right operand (7) true?
 Any number besides ‘nil’ or ‘false’ is inherently true, so Ruby returns 7.
 So, if ‘number’ equals 13 the statement ‘number == (7 || 13)’ will return false because ruby thinks it is being asked if number == 7.
 The correct if statement is ‘if (number == 7) || (number == 13)’. ‘if (number == 7 || number == 13)’ also seems to work.

-* Data structures. integers (numbers) and strings are data structures (types?). not sure where floats, and other types fall into this.
+* Data structures: integers (numbers) and strings are data structures (types?).
+Not sure where floats, and other types fall into this.

 * An array is another data structure.
 Arrays store a sequence of objects separated by commas ‘[1, 2,...]’.
 The index of the array is the position of the items in the array. ‘puts(cool_things[0])’ prints item at index 0, which is the first item in the array.
 Array indices always start at zero.
 An array with 4 items will have an item at index 0, 1, 2, and 3.
 We can use the length method to return the number of items in a array as an integer ‘array.length’.